barrysteyn/barrysteyn.github.com/README.md

 ### Python

-`pip install pelican markfown inflect beautifulsoup4 html5lib`
+`pip install pelican markfown inflect beautifulsoup4 html5lib ghp-import`

 ## Checking The Theme Submodule Out
 The repo has a submodule that also needs to be cloned: